hartwigmedical/hmftools/orange/README.md

     1. Any hotspots that are not configured to be reported.
     2. Any hotspots that are filtered based on quality.
 - Potentially pathogenic germline deletions
+- Potentially pathogenic germline homozygous disruptions
-- Potentially pathogenic germline disruptions
+- Potentially pathogenic germline gene disruptions
 - Missed variant likelihood (MVLH) per gene, presenting the likelihood of missing a pathogenic variant in case there would have been one present.
 - (Large-scale) germline CN aberrations.